 #1: Don’t purchase park hopper tickets

 Secondly, it isn’t generally a good use of time to switch parks.
 Going from one park to another is extremely time consuming.
 This is true both if you are using in-park transportation or your own vehicle.
 You must first walk all the way to the front of whatever park you are currently visiting, walk through the parking lot to your car (or wait for appropriate park transportation), travel from one park to another, park and walk through the parking lot, wait in line to re-enter the new park, and walk through that park to your desired attraction.
-We did select the park-hopper option on a previous vacation.
-We only used it on two days and wasted close to an hour traveling each time.
+We have purchased the park-hopper option on previous trips, but I found that we rarely used it and wasted close to an hour traveling each time.
 This is especially frustrating if you are visiting during non-peak season when park hours are much more limited.
 Instead, I recommend planning your trip so that you can make the most out of one park per day (and if possible plan a second day for your favorite parks).

 #2: Consider eating dinner outside of the park

 Some of the best restaurants in Disney World are located at the resorts and in Disney Springs.
 While there are definitely some great restaurants in most of the parks, I encourage you to consider dining options outside of the parks.
 One of our favorite meals on a recent family trip was at 1900 Park Avenue which is located in the Grand Floridian.
 Some other great options include Jiko at the Animal Kingdom Lodge, the California Grill at the Contemporary, and The Boathouse in Disney Springs.
 Check out touringplans.com’s list of top table service restaurants here.
 I also created a list of the best restaurants if you are trying to please vegetarians, pescatarians, and omnivores which you can read here.

 #3: It’s not worth eating at the Be Our Guest Restaurant